Sexual Assault Lawyer Toronto

 The Sex Offender Information Registration Act (SOIRA) requires a person on the Sex Offenders Registry to register every year, and to provide the police with certain information, including their addresses, where they are employed, volunteering, or going to school, and any licence plate numbers and descriptions of the vehicles that they use.
 Persons on the Sex Offender Registry must also notify the police if they expect to be away from one of their registered residences for more than seven days.

 If a person is convicted of certain sex offences, a judge is required to order that a person be added to the Sex Offenders Registry.
 For some offences, the judge only has to make the order if the prosecutor asks that the person be added to the Sex Offenders Registry, but in other cases, the judge has no discretion and must make the order.
 Examples of offences where a judge must make a Sex Offenders Registry order include sexual assault, sexual interference, and child pornography offences.

 Sex Offender Registry orders last for a period of between 10 years to life, depending on the circumstances.
 Click here to learn more about Canada’s Sexual Offender Registry.

 If you, or someone you know if facing a sexual assault charge, you should immediately contact a lawyer to discuss the best way to successfully defend against the allegations.
 For a consultation, Daniel Brown can be reached at (416) 297-7200.

-* The Top 10 Criminal Law Boutique award is not intended to suggest or imply a qualitative superiority to other lawyers that are not recognized by Canadian Lawyer Magazine.
-Additionally, our lawyers’ past successes or results are not necessarily indicative of future results and outcomes will vary according to the facts and merits of each individual case.
+*Our lawyers’ past successes or results are not necessarily indicative of future results.
+Outcomes will vary according to the facts and merits of each individual case.